Royal Hemophilia Sufferers in Queen Victoria’s Descendants

 Alexei Nikolaevich, Tsarevich of Russia

-In the early hours of July 17, 1918, Alexei, his parents Nicholas and Alexandra, his sisters Olga, Tatiana, Maria, Anastasia, the family doctor Dr. Yevgeny Botkin, the maid Anna Demidova, the cook Ivan Kharitonov, and the footman Alexei Trupp were killed by the Bolsheviks who had come to power during the Russian Revolution.
+In the early hours of July 17, 1918, Alexei, his parents Nicholas and Alexandra, his sisters Olga, Tatiana, Maria, and Anastasia, the family doctor Dr. Yevgeny Botkin, the maid Anna Demidova, the cook Ivan Kharitonov, and the footman Alexei Trupp were killed by the Bolsheviks who had come to power during the Russian Revolution.
 Their bodies were initially thrown down a mine, but fearing discovery, they were mutilated and hastily buried beneath some tracks.
 For more information, see Unofficial Royalty: July 17, 1918 – Execution by Firing Squad of Emperor Nicholas II of Russia and His Family

 In 1994, when the bodies of the Romanovs were exhumed, two were missing – one daughter, either Maria or Anastasia, and Alexei.
 The remains of the nine bodies recovered were confirmed as those of the three servants, Dr. Botkin, Nicholas, Alexandra, and three of their daughters.
-The remains of Olga and Tatiana were definitely identified based upon the expected skeletal structure of young women of their age.
+The remains of Olga and Tatiana were identified based on the expected skeletal structure of young women of their age.
 The remains of the third daughter were either Maria or Anastasia.

 On August 24, 2007, a Russian team of archaeologists announced that they had found the remains of Alexei and his missing sister.
 In 2009, DNA and skeletal analysis identified the remains found in 2007 as Alexei and his sister Maria.
 The remains of Alexei and Maria have not yet been buried.
 The Russian Orthodox Church has questioned whether the remains are authentic and blocked the burial.
 In addition, it was determined that the hemophilia in Queen Victoria’s descendants was the rare, severe form of hemophilia, known as Hemophilia B or Christmas disease.
 The DNA results showed that Alexei had Hemophilia B and that his mother Empress Alexandra Feodorova, born Princess Alix of Hesse and by Rhine, a granddaughter of Queen Victoria, and his sister Grand Duchess Anastasia were carriers of the disease.